flutter/website/src/docs/resources/faq.md

 ### Does Flutter run on the web?

-Flutter web is currently in [beta][web].
-You can repackage existing Flutter code to work on the web, but there are some caveats while web support is still under development.
+Yes, web support is currently available in the [beta][beta channel].
+You can compile existing Flutter code to work on the web, but at present not all platform plug-ins have a web equivalent.
 For more details, check out the [web instructions][].

 ### Can I use Flutter to build desktop apps?

-Yes, desktop support is in alpha, with macOS being the furthest along.
-We're working on making this a first class experience.
+Yes, desktop support is in preview for Windows, macOS, and Linux.
 The current progress is documented on the [Desktop][desktop] page.

 ### Can I use Flutter inside of my existing native app?

 Yes, one fullscreen Flutter instance can be integrated per app on Android and iOS.

 See the integration documentation in the [add-to-app][] section of our website.

 ### Can I access platform services and APIs like sensors and local storage?